 (Right) Streamplot representation of the same vector field.

-From here we can simply compute the Jacobian-related values of our vector fields using the commonly known equations for these quantities:
+From here we can simply compute the needed Jacobian-related values of our vector fields using the commonly known equations for these quantities.
+In terms of the exact meaning of the following images seen below, blue regions represent positive values of curl/divergence/Jacobian determinant whereas red regions represent negative values.

 Shared settings for these images: seed of 0, softmax normalizer of 480